 Behind the mass of Bougainvillea: the scheme's administration building.
 Here, plans were laid out to manage the production of long-staple cotton grown for export.

-Many miles upstream from Wad Medani, and midway across the Sennar Dam, a guard sits unshaded in the sun, while the tablet behind him recounts the project's "salient figures."
-As the plaque states, the engineer in charge of the dam's construction was Murdoch McDonald, an eminent figure of the 1920s.
+Many miles upstream from Wad Medani, and midway across the Sennar Dam, a guard sits unshaded in the sun, while the tablet behind him recounts the project's "salient figures." the engineer in charge of the dam's construction was Murdoch McDonald, an eminent figure of the 1920s.

 The main canal, near Wad Medani.

 A branch canal.

 One of the system's many night-storage weirs, behind which water accumulated during the night, only to be let out onto the fields the next day.
 Thus, water could move 24 hours a day, but tenants did not have to irrigate their fields at night.

 A night-storage weir.